QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

 General Linear Linear Models
 ------------------------------

-Many of the packages live in the `JuliaStats <https://github.com/JuliaStats/>`_ organizations
+Many of the packages live in the `JuliaStats organization <https://github.com/JuliaStats/>`_

 A few to point out